 As the above examples reveal, prospects are typically identified by natural language declarative sentences.
 This is not to say that beliefs and desires are directed at sentences.
 They are not: it is the features of the world that these sentences pick out-their meanings or contents-that we take attitudes to, not the sentences themselves.
 But language is important in the development of complex attitudes and essential to their representation and communication.
 Furthermore, prospects inherit the structure of the propositions expressed by the sentences that we use to identify them.
 For instance, given any prospect-say that it will snow in March-we can identify (using negation) the complementary prospect, namely that it will not snow in March.
-Given a second prospect-say that crops will fail-we can speak (using the sentential connectives 'and', 'or' and 'if ... then') of the joint prospect of it snowing in March and the crops failing; the disjoint prospect of it snowing in March.
+Given a second prospect-say that crops will fail-we can speak (using the sentential connectives 'and', 'or' and 'if ... then') of the joint prospect of it snowing in March and the crops failing; the disjoint prospect of it snowing in March or the crops failing; and the conditional prospect of the crops failing if it snows in March.
 And any others that our linguistic and cognitive resources will permit.